Why can't I see any data for my campaigns within Ads Manager?

 This is what drives the difference between the two numbers you are seeing.
 This can vary based on:

-- Load Time - for example, on slow cell networks, it may take longer for the link to request and page to load, so users may exit out before loading the website.
+- Load time - for example, on slow cell networks, it may take longer for the link to request and page to load, so users may exit out before the webpage fully loads.

 - Intent - users may click on an image but exit out when they realize a website is loading.

 To improve these numbers, we recommend testing different creative formats, including:

 - Picture + link in Tweet copy - try adding an image and a link in your Tweet copy, instead of using Website Buttons.
 This has increased link click intent in certain cases.

 - Only a link in Tweet copy - try using just a link in your Tweet copy.
 This too has resulted in more intentional link clicking behavior from users.